inventivo/add-svg-support-for-media-uploader-inventivo/readme.md

 Add the missing Scroll to top.
 Visit our Website in order to find more WordPress plugins.

-Visit our <a href="https://www.inventivo.de/seo-muenster"> website</a> in order to get more free WordPress plugins.
+Visit <a href="https://www.inventivo.de/seo-muenster"> www.inventivo.de</a> in order to get more free WordPress plugins.

 **Small and simple:**
 * Responsive - fits to all screens